Lidar: Robotics

 Lidar technology is being used in robotics for the perception of the environment as well as object classification.
 The ability of lidar technology to provide three-dimensional elevation maps of the terrain, high precision distance to the ground, and approach velocity can enable safe landing of robotic and crewed vehicles with a high degree of precision.
-Lidar are also widely used in robotics for simultaneous localization and mapping and well integrated into robot simulators.
+Lidar is also widely used in robotics for simultaneous localization and mapping and is well-integrated into robot simulators.
 Refer to the Military section above for further examples.

 Spaceflight

 Lidar is increasingly being utilized for rangefinding and orbital element calculation of relative velocity in proximity operations and stationkeeping of spacecraft.
 Lidar has also been used for atmospheric studies from space.
 Short pulses of laser light beamed from a spacecraft can reflect off tiny particles in the atmosphere and back to a telescope aligned with the spacecraft laser.
 By precisely timing the lidar echo, and by measuring how much laser light is received by the telescope, scientists can accurately determine the location, distribution and nature of the particles.
-The result is a revolutionary new tool for studying constituents in the atmosphere, from cloud droplets to industrial pollutants, which are difficult to detect by other means."
+The result is a revolutionary new tool for studying constituents in the atmosphere, from cloud droplets to industrial pollutants, which are difficult to detect by other means.

 Laser altimetry is used to make digital elevation maps of planets, including the Mars Orbital Laser Altimeter (MOLA) mapping of Mars, the Lunar Orbital Laser Altimeter (LOLA) and Lunar Altimeter (LALT) mapping of the Moon, and the Mercury Laser Altimeter (MLA) mapping of Mercury.
 It is also used to help navigate the helicopter Ingenuity in its record-setting flights over the terrain of Mars.